zafeerwains/WEB-DD/Javascript/Practice-Assignment-01/Question No. 16/readme.md

-##  Write HTML and JavaScript code that can show/hide a password input field when a checkbox is checked/unchecked.
+##   Write HTML and JavaScript code that can create a simple quiz with multiple-choice questions and display the score when submitted.